liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

 property.
 This specifies that this bundle requires modules that provide the capability `soy` with a `type` of `metal` to work.

+Next you can specify your module's JavaScript dependencies.

 ## Specifying JavaScript Dependencies [](id=specifying-javascript-dependencies)

 Specify the javascript module dependencies in your `package.json`.
 At a minimum, you should specify the following dependencies and configuration parameters:

         {
                 "dependencies": {